-- Mangroomer – The man groomer’s electric shaver with an adjustable elongated handle allows you to reach those hard spots on her middle and lower back. this product makes it very easy to shave your back on your own without the risk of nicks and cuts but won’t provide quite as close and smooth of the shave is a razor.
-The length of the blade is adjustable so if you simply want to trim your back hair in lieu of the complete shave this product will allow you to do so.
-There are multiple models of this product ranging from $25-$50.the newest model is the man groomer ultimate Pro.
+- Mangroomer professional body groomer- The man groomer’s electric shaver with an adjustable long handle allows you to reach those hard spots on her middle and lower back.
+This manscaping product makes it very easy to shave your back on your own without the risk of nicks and cuts but won’t provide quite as close and smooth of the shave as a razor.
+The length of the blade is adjustable so if you simply want to trim your back hair in place of the complete shave this product will allow you to do so.
+There are multiple models of this product ranging from $25-$50.
+The newest model is the man groomer ultimate Pro.
 Improvements on this model relative to past models include:

 - two interchangeable shaving heads including one ultra-wide groomer head (1.8”) to get all the longhairs quickly in a foiled body to get that extra smooth shave.

 - shock absorbers on the head and the handle to allow you to go over the skin without having to worry about applying too little or too much pressure.